rkprabhu/frontend-automation/README.md

 - jshint-stylish : https://www.npmjs.com/package/jshint-stylish
 - gulp-jsbeautifier : https://www.npmjs.com/package/gulp-jsbeautifier
 - gulp-git : https://www.npmjs.com/package/gulp-git

-- jshintOnce this is done, you are ready to start automating frontend.
+Once this is done, you are ready to start automating frontend.
 In "node terminal", go to your project directory and type command "Gulp".